 Memory Care Placement in Wisconsin

 Memory Care is an assisted living community that provides care for those who have dementia.
-Frequently, we are asked for guidance in finding the best memory care community for a loved one with a dementia diagnosis.
+Frequently, we are asked for guidance in the best memory care placement services to find the right community for a loved one with a dementia diagnosis.
 However, it’s fair to say that most individuals don’t really understand what “memory care” is or should be.
 In the state of Wisconsin, memory care is not a specific or distinct license from the typical RCAC or CBRF assisted living licensures.
 What memory care should be in its truest sense of the term is a place that is secure, has specialized programming and activities for people with Alzheimer’s, Vascular dementia, or other types of dementia, and staff that is highly trained in how to interact, approach, and care for someone with dementia.

 What is Dementia?